pleasantone/gpxtr/docs/usage.rst

 Installation
 ------------

-To use GPXtr, first install it using pip.
+To use gpxtable, first install it using pip.
 We require a recent python (tested with python 3.9+).

 Consider using `Python virtual environments`_ to avoid dependency conflicts.